 - Enabling

-Note: The tool sets CUDA_MANAGED_FORCE_DEVICE_ALLOC=1
+Note: The tool sets CUDA_MANAGED_FORCE_DEVICE_ALLOC=1 to simplify channel memory handling.

 - Counts SASS instruction mnemonics per warp within regions delimited by clock reads (start/stop model; nested regions not supported)